-Uganda PCLG is one of the beneficiaries of wider support provided to the PCLG by the Arcus Foundation.
-Under this grant, U-PCLG is, among other things, further strengthening its relationships with development organisations, private sector, parliamentarians and other institutions that influence investment decisions in great ape ranges.
+Uganda PCLG was a beneficiary of wider support provided to the PCLG by the Arcus Foundation.
+Under this grant, U-PCLG, among other things, strengthened its relationships with development organisations, private sector, parliamentarians and other institutions that influence investment decisions in great ape ranges.

-This project started in April 2013 and runs to December 2015.
+This project started in April 2013 and ran to December 2015.

 Using Bwindi Impenetrable National Park as a case study, U-PCLG members were involved in a project to explore the current limitations of integrated conservation and development (ICD) programmes and to suggest improvements.
 The project also included a capacity development component to help Uganda PCLG members to better inform conservation and development policy and practice.

-This Darwin Initiative-funded project started in 2012 and run until April 2015.
+This Darwin Initiative-funded project started in 2012 and ran until April 2015.

 For more information about U-PCLG (including how to join for those based in Uganda), please contact the group’s coordinator, Dr Panta Kasoma (email@example.com), or the assistant coordinator Hellena Nambogwe (firstname.lastname@example.org).

-The Uganda-PCLG's thematic work on great apes is funded by the Arcus Foundation and by UK aid from the UK Government.
+The Uganda-PCLG's thematic work on great apes and poverty reduction has been funded by the Arcus Foundation and by UK aid from the UK Government.
 The views expressed do not necessarily reflect the views of the UK Government or of the Arcus Foundation.